Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Results and discussion

 As shown in previous sections, the proposed microgrid model results in limited unmet demand except when the budget is very tight or when the share of PV-owners in the microgrid is low.
 To further shed light on this important measure, Figure \ref{fig:UD} compares the unmet demand of the proposed model to that of the status quo for different budgets (Figure \ref{fig:UD budget}) and shares of PV-owners in the microgrid (Figure \ref{fig:UD pros}).

 It is noticeable that the proposed microgrid model results in higher unmet demand compared to the status quo for almost all the cases considered.
-Regulating the $(P^{max}, FiT^{min})$ tuple alone, while permitting a profit-maximizing DGC to access household PV feed-in and invest in PV-battery systems, generally results in a low unmet demand but is insufficient to keep it at levels achievable in diesel-only microgrids.
+Regulating the $(P^{max}, FiT^{min})$ tuple alone, while permitting a profit-maximizing DGC to access fed-in electricity from household PV-owners and invest in PV-battery systems, generally results in a low unmet demand but is insufficient to keep it at levels achievable in diesel-only microgrids.
 This observation reflects the regulator’s limited oversight over supply quality in the microgrid, which cannot be addressed through price caps alone.

 To quantify the effects of the limited regulatory oversight over the quality of supply, and therefore the HES, we introduce a theoretical regulator with the extended power to impose, in addition to $(P^{max}, FiT^{min})$, the status-quo unmet demand levels.
 Let $\chi_0$ represent the unmet demand in the status-quo microgrid.
 The following constraint guarantees that the unmet demand in the proposed model does not exceed $\chi_0$ (\ref{eq:ud limit}):